yigitcicek/renovate-runner/README.md

     file: '/templates/renovate-dind.gitlab-ci.yml'
 ```

-If you are using a custom gitlab kubernetes runner you probably need to downgrade the docker dind service because of [containerd/containerd#4837](https://github.com/containerd/containerd/issues/4837)
+If you are using a custom GitLab Kubernetes runner you probably need to downgrade the Docker DinD service because of [containerd/containerd#4837](https://github.com/containerd/containerd/issues/4837)

 ```yaml
 include: